ksnxr/SSGRLDNDM/README.md

 "torch==1.13.0+cu116"
 ```

-Note that `bnn_priors` refers to our customized version.
+Here `bnn_priors` refers to our customized version.
 Some options they provide may not work in our codebase, and we have some custom options.

 Some options used in the below instructions are